1AmYF/aos-js-serverlist/README.md

 	- Highlight your keywords (like your favorite servernames, gamemodes or maps)
 	- Click will open server links or always copy them to clipboard instead
 	- Optionally display a localhost link or a refresh button

-For a **demo** visit the version hosted at http://sauerkraut.bplaced.net/serverlist